 With our eyes and heart full of beauty we twist the throttle to challenge the endless curves of the Tosco-Emiliano Pennine.

-With adrenaline pumping, we take on the Raticosa Pass, Futa Pass, Giogo Pass, and the Sambuca Pass: all of them Italy’s most famous motorcycling venues!
+With adrenaline pumping, we take on the Raticosa Pass and Futa Pass, two of Italy’s most famous motorcycling venues!
 When a new Ducati is being tested, this is where it goes.

-HIGHLIGHTS: Ducati Factory and Museum, Raticosa Pass, The Futa Pass, The Giogo Pass, Sambuca Pass.
+HIGHLIGHTS: Ducati Factory and Museum, Raticosa Pass, The Futa Pass, Visit of Florence.

-Day 5 – Free Practice and Qualifying at Mugello and visit to Florence (68 km / 42 miles)
+Day 5 – Free Practice and Qualifying at Mugello and Mugello Ride (176 km / 109 miles)

 Welcome to Mugello…today is just a little aperitif for one of the best shows in the world!
 We spend the morning watching the free practices and qualifying of all the classes: Moto3, Moto 2 and Moto GP.

-In the afternoon we fall in love with Florence, the cradle of the Renaissance.
-Yes, today is a really amazing day when we witness the future of passion and speed in the morning and the modern birthplace of art and science in the afternoon!
+In the afternoon we ride the Mugello area.
+Yes, today is a really amazing day: we witness the future of passion and speed in the morning and then we challenge twisty roads for real bikers!

-HIGHLIGHTS: Free Practice and Qualifying at the Mugello and visit of Florence
+HIGHLIGHTS: Free Practice and Qualifying at the Mugello and Mugello Loop Ride

 Today you learn why a hundred thousand fans are here at Mugello.
 Nothing compares to watching the drama live, especially in Italy!